Shunted vs Unshunted Tombstones

 Shunted

-• T8 Fluorescent with instant-start ballast
+- T8 Fluorescent with instant-start ballast configurations

-• T5 Fluorescent with instant-start ballast
+- T5 Fluorescent with instant-start ballast systems

-• T8 LED Plug-and-Play
+- T8 LED Plug-and-Play retrofits

-• Double-Ended T8 LED Direct-Wire (Ballast-Bypass)
+- Double-Ended T8 LED Direct-Wire installations

-• T5 LED Plug-and-Play
+- T5 LED Plug-and-Play conversions

 Unshunted

-• Single-Ended T8 LED Direct-Wire
+- Single-Ended T8 LED Direct-Wire systems

-• Double-Ended T8 LED Direct-Wire (Ballast-Bypass)
+- Double-Ended T8 LED Direct-Wire applications (alternative wiring method)

-• T8 LED Remote Driver
+- T8 LED Remote Driver configurations

 Quick Selection Guide

-T8 with Rapid Start, Programmable Start or Dimming Ballast Unshunted
+- T8 with Rapid Start, Programmable Start, or Dimming Ballast: Unshunted

-T8 with Instant Start Ballast Shunted
+- T8 with Instant Start Ballast: Shunted

-T5 with Rapid Start, Programmable Start or Dimming Ballast Unshunted
+- T5 with Rapid Start, Programmable Start, or Dimming Ballast: Unshunted

-T5 with Instant Start Ballast Shunted
+- T5 with Instant Start Ballast: Shunted

-T8 Plug-n-Play Shunted
+- T8 Plug-n-Play: Shunted

-Single Ended T8 Direct Wire Unshunted
+- Single Ended T8 Direct Wire: Unshunted

-Double Ended T8 Direct Wire Shunted / Unshunted
+- Double Ended T8 Direct Wire: Shunted / Unshunted

-T8 External Driver Unshunted
+- T8 External Driver: Unshunted

-T5 Plug-n-Play Shunted
+- T5 Plug-n-Play: Shunted